cossacklabs/themis/README.md

 We're also porting Themis features to different environments where people might need them: [Redis module](https://www.github.com/cossacklabs/rd_themis), [PostgreSQL module](https://www.github.com/cossacklabs/pg_themis)

-Themis was designed to provide complicated cryptosystems in easy-to-use infrastructure, designed with modern rapid development in mind:
+Themis was designed to provide complicated cryptosystems in an easy-to-use infrastructure, designed with modern rapid development in mind:

-* **EASY**: Themis does not require users to obsess over parameters, cipher combination and yet achieve high levels of security
+* **EASY**: Themis does not require users to obsess over parameters, cipher combination, and yet it provides high levels of security.
-* **DO YOUR THING**: Themis allows developers to focus on doing what is necessary: developing their applications.
+* **DO YOUR THING**: Themis allows developers to focus on doing the necessary: developing their applications.
-* **BEST PRACTICE**: Themis is based on best modern practices in implementing complicated security systems.
+* **BEST PRACTICE**: Themis is based on the best modern practices in implementing complicated security systems.

-Themis relies on [best available](https://github.com/cossacklabs/themis/wiki/Cryptographic-donors) open-source implementations of cryptographic primitives (ciphers).
+Themis relies on [the best available](https://github.com/cossacklabs/themis/wiki/Cryptographic-donors) open-source implementations of cryptographic primitives (ciphers).

 Themis is open source, Apache 2 Licensed.

 # Quickstart

-1. Fetch the repository: git clone https://github.com/cossacklabs/themis.git
+1. Fetch the repository: git clone https://github.com/cossacklabs/themis.git.
-2. Have OpenSSL/LibreSSL + OpenSSL/LibreSSL Dev package (libssl-dev) installed at typical paths: `/usr/lib`, `/usr/include`.
+2. Make sure OpenSSL/LibreSSL + OpenSSL/LibreSSL Dev package (libssl-dev) are installed at typical paths: `/usr/lib`, `/usr/include`.
-3. Have typical GCC/clang environment installed
+3. Make sure the typical GCC/clang environment is installed.
-4. Type 'make install' and you're done (most of the cases)
+4. Type 'make install' and you're done (in most of the cases).
-5. Dive into [our wiki](https://github.com/cossacklabs/themis/wiki) for the docs of language of your choice, take a look at docs/examples for examples.
+5. Visit [our wiki](https://github.com/cossacklabs/themis/wiki) for the documentation specific to your language of choice and take a look at docs/examples for examples.

-It is really advisable to [go the long way and read the docs](https://github.com/cossacklabs/themis/wiki/3.1-Building-and-installing), but god blesses the brave.
+It is a really good idea to [go the long way and read the docs](https://github.com/cossacklabs/themis/wiki/3.1-Building-and-installing), but Fortune helps the brave.

 # Languages